SICKAG/sick_safetyscanners_base/README.md

 ### COLA2 Functions (available on both driver API variants)

-Thd Library allows to access variables of the sensor and invoke methods to change settings using the COLA2 protocol.
+The Library allows to access variables of the sensor and invoke methods to change settings using the COLA2 protocol.
 The following methods can be called:

 | Function                                                                                                                                                         | Information                                                                                                                                                                                  |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |